-Forest Lodge specialises in the care of older people who are mentally frail with confusion, dementia or Alzheimer's disease, the staff team is skilled in this specialist care.
+Forest Lodge specialises in the care of older people who are mentally frail with confusion, dementia or Alzheimer's disease, and the staff team is skilled in this specialist care.

 - Experienced staff team